ashut08/ashut08/README.md

 ### Hola I'm Ashutosh Singh 👋

 ## Hi there 👋,
-I'm Ashutosh singh, Student at 👨‍💻 Kurukshetra University kurukshetra Pursuing MCA.
-I am a Data Science Enthusiast, Future Cloud Evangalist☁ and DevOps Specialist and love to integrate all these technologies to create highly-skilled tech product.
-Automation is a future and I'm contributing to the future by automating ML and DL models to make easy the hard work at jobs of Data Scientist.🙏

 <a href="https://linkedin.com/in/ashu8">
   <img align="left" alt="Ashutosh Singh Linkdein" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />
 </a>